kuleshov/minillm/README.md

 # :parrot: MiniLLM: Large Language Models on Consumer GPUs

 MiniLLM is a minimal system for running modern LLMs on consumer-grade GPUs.
-While `llama-cpp` allows running LLMs on Apple hardware, MiniLLM enables running a larger set of models on most recent Nvidia GPUs.

 Its features include:

 * Support for multiple LLMs (currently LLAMA, BLOOM, OPT) at various model sizes (up to 170B)
 * Support for a wide range of consumer-grade Nvidia GPUs